 Many international students pick an Australian university to study their LLM because of the access to a wide variety of LLM courses with an international element.
 If you wish to study Chinese Law, then Australia is an excellent choice, as it is if you wish to understand the legal issues surrounding trade in Asia.
 Those students from English speaking countries will find this easy access to academics that specialise in Asian Law particularly appealing.
 Students who have studied English Law will find transferring to Australia quite straightforward, as the two legal systems are very similar.

 International LLM students with dependents

 The student visa subclass 500 allows international LLM students to apply to bring their dependents.
 If you are considering bringing a family member, then you should check out the range of scholarships and sponsorships available for international students.
 Do some research, as having dependents is not necessarily a barrier to studying an LLM in Australia.

 Law school societies in Australia

-All of the law schools in Australia have associated student law societies.
-The University of Melbourne has a number including the Melbourne China Law Society and the Public Interest Law Network.
+All of the law schools in Australia have associated student law societies, for example, the University of Melbourne has a number of societies including the Melbourne China Law Society.
 Other law schools have student law societies, such as Sydney University's Law Society, that are available for a range of services including support and academically enriching activities.